xufangzhi/ENVISIONS/README.md

 ```bash
 python ENVISIONS/self_training_logic.py --base_model "llama2chat" --model_size "7B" --task_prefix "logic_llama2chat" --vllm_batchsize 1
 ```

+*Note: paths to the base LLM are required to be replaced with your local path of the corresponding checkpoints.

 ## 🌐 Acknowledgements
 + The LLM training is based on [open-instruct](https://github.com/allenai/open-instruct) and the generation steps are accelerated by [vLLM](https://github.com/vllm-project/vllm).